GamerZ-rocks/auth.gg-Discord-Bot/README.md

 Make sure you have Node.js installed on your pc: https://bit.ly/31jwOdK (DO NOT USE NODE VERSION "14")

-Step [1] - Open the config.json file with a text editor and put your token and the default bot prefix (You can change it anytime by using the command: "setprefix [NewPrefix]"
+Step [1] - Open the config.json file with a text editor and put your token and the default bot prefix
-Step [2] - Open a cmd terminal, browse to the bot location and run: npm i (This will install all the needed node modules]
+Step [2] - Open a cmd terminal, browse to the bot location and run: npm i (This will install all the needed node modules)
 Step [3] - In the same cmd terminal type and run: node index.js (This will start the discord bot)
 Step [4] - Invite your bot into your guild.
 Step [5] - Run the: "Setup" command to setup the auth.gg "API KEY"